ucalyptus/bongovaad/README.md

 ## Performance Considerations

-- Processing time depends on video length and hardware capabilities.
+- Processing time depends on video length, internet connection, and Hugging Face API response times.
-- Using a GPU significantly improves performance.
 - Longer segment lengths may improve speed but could reduce accuracy for complex audio.
+- The API has rate limits, so be mindful of how many requests you make.

 ## License